 WHY THIS OUTREACH MATTERS TO ME

 Racetracks have been part of my life for many years.
 Some of my earliest memories are of being at the Plymouth and South Bend Speedways with my family.
-It was also at the Plymouth Speedway where I first met Sam.
+It was also at the Plymouth Speedway where I first met my wife, Sam.
 I loved the lights, the action, the sound of the engines, and the combined smell of racing fuel and excitement that filled the air until well after the final checkered flag fell on the night’s racing.

 But along with the excitement often came a culture of partying that continued to fuel my already problematic drinking. what once felt like fun eventually pushed me deeper into alcoholism and nearly destroyed my life.